nuprl/tag-sound/gf-icfp-2018/talk/README.md

 extracted program

-TR-1 is a transient racket it type checks changes the boundaries and runs the erased un-optimized program the lack of optimizations is somewhat an issue
+TR-1 is a transient racket it type checks changes the boundaries and runs the erased un-optimized program the lack of optimizations is AN ISSUE

+with three implementations (3 compilers?) we can now take one program that mixes typed and untyped code and directly compare the performance of three semantics this prepares the way for us to answer a more interesting question as a programmer explores the space of mixed-typed programs how does the choice of semantics affect performance?

+(there is a threat to validity with how we pick one type assignment, but it seems unlikely that threat should affect relative performance of implementations)

 with three backends have 3 ways of running a program so we did just that for a systematic performance evaluation took 10 functional programs mostly from